 To ensure that your drying process is going well, your commercial flood damage restoration crew will monitor the progress.
 That means they’ll need to stop by as long as the drying components are in your building or facility.

 They’ll check the dehumidifiers as well as humidity levels to be sure everything is going as it should.
 They’ll also take the same measurements that were taken during your inspection.
 When the crew is confident that your property is free of water and back to a dry state, they’ll remove the equipment.

 This is one of the most important steps that you can take, as mold can cause significant health issues over time if left unchecked.
 If you don’t have access to power yet, leaving doors and windows open can help speed up the process.
 If the affected area is a basement, however, there isn’t much you can do until you’re able to bring in fans.

-If you find that mold has already begun to grow in your office, it’s important that you avoid spreading the spores while you clean.
+If you find that mold has already begun to grow in your office building or facility, it’s important that you avoid spreading the spores while you clean.
 If furniture and other items are affected, wear a respirator and scrub them outdoors.
-This will ensure that you don’t breathe in any harmful substances and also prevents the spores from lodging into other surfaces.
+This will ensure that you don’t breathe in any harmful substances and prevents the spores from lodging into other surfaces.

 Flood Damage Restoration Consultation

 Recovering after a commercial flood can be overwhelming and involved.
 If your property suffers damage from a flood, you should seek professional help right away.
 The sooner you begin the flood damage restoration process, the less likely that more damage will occur.

 Since 1948, we have been helped thousands of businesses restore, rebuild, and recover their property after flood damage.
 To mitigate costs and the time it takes to restore your commercial property to normal, contact one of our locations for your inspection today.